Cat and Dog Vaccinations in Longview, TX for Optimal Protection

-Having your pet vaccinated protects them from many dangerous, contagious, and perhaps lethal animal diseases.
+Having your cat and dog vaccinated protects them from many dangerous, contagious, and perhaps lethal animal diseases.
 At Taylor Veterinary Clinic, we work to provide both vaccinations considered core by the greater veterinarian community and non-core to give your pet the right protection for their level of activity.
 Necessary core vaccinations consist of protection from some of the most contagious bacterial and viral diseases that threaten cats and dogs.
-We determine whether your pet may need additional vaccinations based on how often they travel, go outdoors, or are around other animals.
+We determine whether your pet may need additional cat and dog vaccinations based on how often they travel, go outdoors, or are around other animals.
 Keeping only the best standards of care and treatment in mind, we strive for customization like this in all our services for pets and people in Longview and surrounding communities.

-Necessary Core Vaccinations We Provide
+Core Cat and Dog Vaccinations We Provide

 Puppies and kittens are especially vulnerable to contracting contagious diseases, and they are more likely to become irreversibly sick from diseases like canine parvovirus and feline panleukopenia.
 Having them vaccinated during their first few months of life is essential for their health, and we’ll further strengthen their immune systems with a series of boosters.
 For adult pets, we’ll recommend they receive either one or three year maintenance vaccinations.
-Core pet vaccinations we administer to our patients:
+Core cat and dog vaccinations we administer to our patients:

 - Dogs are protected against four diseases with a single distemper vaccine (A booster series is often needed to maximize protection.)